eslint/eslint/docs/user-guide/configuring.md

     node: true
 ```

-If you want to use an environment from a plugin, be sure to specify the plugin name in the `plugins` array and the use the unprefixed plugin name, followed by a slash, followed by the environment name.
+If you want to use an environment from a plugin, be sure to specify the plugin name in the `plugins` array and then use the unprefixed plugin name, followed by a slash, followed by the environment name.
 For example:

 ```json
 {